natefinch/npf/content/blog/mage.md

 }
 ```

-Running mage with no arguments (or `mage -l` will print out help text for the
+Running mage with no arguments (or `mage -l` if you have a default target
-magefiles in the current directory.
+declared) will print out help text for the magefiles in the current directory.

 ```plain
 $ mage